 - Protect your hands with gloves while doing manual labor.

-- Wear cotton socks and proper shoes.
-Avoid manmade fibers that can irritate the skin.
+- Wear cotton socks and shoes that fit comfortably.
+Avoid manufactured fibers that can irritate the skin.

 - Avoid injuries to the hands and feet.

 - Use salicylic acid or urea creams on the feet to reduce skin thickening and dead skin.

 Read on for answers to more questions about palmoplantar pustulosis.

 Palmoplantar pustulosis is a chronic and debilitating condition that isn’t likely to go away.
 It can also be resistant to treatment.